-An assisted living facility may be a good choice if you need more personal care services than you can get at home or an independent living retirement community, but you don’t need the round-the-clock medical care and supervision of a nursing home.
+Assisted living is a residential option for older adults who need help with some of the activities of daily living—things like cooking meals, getting to the bathroom in the middle of the night, keeping house, and traveling to appointments.
+An assisted living facility may be a good choice if you need more personal care services than you can get at home or in an independent living or retirement community, but you don’t need the round-the-clock medical care and supervision of a nursing home.

 In general, assisted living is in a residential type facility, ranging from converted homes or apartment complexes to renovated schools.
-Some provide apartment-style living with scaled down kitchens, while others provide rooms.
-In some, you may need to share a room unless you're willing to pay higher cost.
+Some provide apartment-style living with scaled down kitchens, while others provide just bedrooms.
+In some, you may even need to share a room unless you're willing to pay a higher cost.
 Most facilities have a group dining area and common areas for social and recreational activities.

 If you’re trying to decide whether assisted living is right for you, ask yourself the following questions:

-- Do you need more help than family and friends are able to provide?
+Do you need more help than family and friends are able to provide?
 Are the activities of daily living becoming stressful or overwhelming?
 If family or in-home help is not able to bridge the gap, assisted living is an option.

-- Do you worry for your safety?
+Do you worry for your safety?
 Perhaps your mobility is limited, making it difficult to get out of bed by yourself, for example.
 Maybe you’re afraid of what might happen if you fell and couldn’t get up, or experience another problem and couldn’t get help.

-- Are you tired of maintaining a home?
+Are you tired of maintaining a home?
 There are a lot of responsibilities that come with living in your own home.
 Assisted living facilities can provide a home-like atmosphere, without the work of cooking, cleaning, shopping for groceries, and doing laundry.

-- Is transportation an issue?
+Is transportation an issue?
 Perhaps you’re having trouble driving or can no longer drive.
 If public transportation or another alternative isn’t easy and convenient, you may be increasingly housebound.
 Assisted living facilities offer transportation, so you can get where you need to go without having to rely on friends and family.